 20. Emotional Intelligence: Why It Can Matter More Than IQ – Daniel Goleman (2005)

 Amazon.com star rating = 4.1/5

-Why it’s good: Like the book cover says, it redefined which intelligence was seen as most important in the work force.
+Why it’s good: Like the book cover says, it redefined which intelligence was seen as most important in the workforce.
 It used to be thought that the smartest students with the best grades would also make the best employees.
 But big companies were finding something different.
-Individuals who had a better awareness and understanding of others emotions as well as their own were doing better, especially if they knew how to respond to and utilise their greater emotional understanding effectively.
+Individuals who had better awareness and understanding of others emotions, as well as their own, often performed better at work, especially if they knew how to respond to and utilise their greater emotional understanding effectively.
 Emotional Intelligence, or EQ, is now seen to be just as important, if not more important, for occupational (and social) success.

-Read it if: You’d like to better understand what Emotional Intelligence is and why it’s important.
+Read it if: You’d like to better understand what Emotional Intelligence is and why it’s essential.
 Or to see if you have high EQ, and how you can develop it more over time.

 19. The Highly Sensitive Person: How to Thrive When the World Overwhelms You – Elaine Aron (1997)

 Amazon.com star rating = 4.3/5

 Why it’s good: Like ‘Quiet’ by Susan Cain, ‘The Highly Sensitive Person’ does a great job of depathologising something that people are often made to feel bad about.
 Some of us have more reactive physiological systems and are more likely to become overwhelmed or drained if presented with too much stimulation for too long a period of time.
 The aim is not to change a highly sensitive person into someone who is not sensitive anymore, as being more sensitive to things also has its benefits.
 It is about understanding what is needed for a highly sensitive person to best care for themselves so that they can thrive in this world and enjoy a healthy and happy life.